arexbold/TripleBondChallenge/README.md

 ### Start of Run
 - **Make sure you make a save file right before you pick your starter ball.
 This only needs to be done once every time you patch the game with a new update.**
-- Choose a direction before you look at your starter.
-That is your starter.
-See Pokemon Restrictions for mons you're not allowed to use.
+- Choose a ball direction before you look at the starter Pokemon.
+You must pick that one.
-- You can only catch one mon from each route via the 3 halls or fishing spot before the rival.
+- You can only catch one mon from each route via the 3 halls or starting town.
 - You are not allowed to fight these mons to see their moves.
 You can only catch.
 (Move scouting is part of a mid-run reward.
 See Bug Catching Contest.)
 - You must have your party of 3 before you fight the rival.
 No more, no less.
   - There's a hidden item on the lightpost after you beat the rival.